tardate/LittleArduinoProjects/playground/ThermalPrinter/Lucky4DOracle/README.md

-I'm using the [Adafruit Arduino Library for Small Thermal Printers](https://github.com/adafruit/Adafruit-Thermal-Printer-Library), however this doesn't directly support the required commands, and unfortunately hides away the necessary support functions inside the libraries private interface.
+I'm using the [Adafruit Arduino Library for Small Thermal Printers](https://github.com/adafruit/Adafruit-Thermal-Printer-Library), however this doesn't directly support the required commands, and unfortunately hides away the necessary support functions inside the library's private interface.

 As a quick work-around, I've used a local copy of the `Adafruit_Thermal.cpp` and `Adafruit_Thermal.h` files and made a single modification: moved the `writeBytes` methods to the public interface.